What Goes into a Skip Bin

 Electrical and metal waste

 Electrical waste such as batteries, appliances, solar panels and electrical cords cannot be recycled or sent to landfill.
-Batteries from household items are full of harmful and hazardous materials that are not only bad for the environment but humans as well if disposed the wrong way.
+Batteries from household items are full of harmful and hazardous materials that are not only bad for the environment but for humans as well if disposed of the wrong way.
 The incorrect disposal of batteries can cause fires.
 You can safely discard your batteries by dropping them off at some supermarkets, Battery World, B-Cycle or your local Resource Management Centre.
 When it comes to electrical cables/cords, they are also on the list of rubbish that you can’t put into a skip bin.
 Electrical cables/cords contain valuable metals such as copper.
 These metals can be recovered and recycled so it does not go directly to landfill as waste.
 Electrical cables and cords can be dropped off at your local Resource Management Centre or a participating recycling business.

 Metal is a precious commodity that can be recycled or recovered to create something different.
 However, metal objects cannot be placed in your household recycling bin in the Australian Capital Territory (ACT) as the Materials Recovery Facility in the ACT cannot recycle metal here and can actually damage their machinery as well as pose a safety hazard.